 1. What skills do I have?

 The best volunteers are those that have tangible skills that they are willing to share with the community.
 Nurses can provide essential basic care to communities with limited access to health services.
 Lifeguard?
-Do a training with Search and Rescue groups in Belize.
+Do training with Search and Rescue groups in Belize.

 2. Focus less on “me”

 Yes, volunteering will absolutely push you out of your comfort zone.
-And you’ll be in one of the most stunning countries in the world, with lots of opportunity to enjoy the natural beauty of the country.
+And you’ll be in one of the most stunning countries in the world, with lots of opportunities to enjoy the natural beauty of the country.
 Most volunteers will tell you that they’ve grown as a person and it is a beautiful experience to volunteer.
 But the most growth tends to happen when the volunteer focuses more on the work they’re in Belize to do and less on having their friends on social media know they are doing good work.